antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 ```

 Here we use a C# `#if` preprocessor to define an optional section in the template.
 When editing template source files, the idea is that the
 files should be editable in a way that allows the files to still be "runnable".
-For example, in this case, instead of modifing the C# file
+For example, in this case, instead of modifying the C# file
 by adding elements which are invalid, the `#if`/`#endif` directives are used for template regions.
 Because of this each file type has its
 own syntax for conditional regions.
 For more info on what syntax is used for each file type see https://aka.ms/dotnetnew-template-config.

 When this template is processed, if `EnableContactPage` is true then the `Contact` controller will be present in the `HomeController.cs` file.
 Otherwise it will not be present.
-In additon to the Contact method in the Controller, there is a link in the `_Layout.cshtml` file which
+In addition to the Contact method in the Controller, there is a link in the `_Layout.cshtml` file which
 be omitted if the Contact page is not created.
-The code fragement shows the definition of the navbar from the `_Layout.cshtml` file.
+The code fragment shows the definition of the navbar from the `_Layout.cshtml` file.

 ```
     <div class="navbar-collapse collapse">